datawithyashvi/automatic-email-notifieriusing-aws-ses/README.md

-Here's the updated README without the "Benefits of Serverless Architecture" section:

----

 # Serverless Architecture Experiment Report

 This repository documents an experiment using **AWS Lambda** for an automated email notification function.
 The function sends an email when a task is completed, showcasing serverless architecture's scalability, cost-efficiency, and ease of maintenance.
 Below, you'll find a detailed explanation of each part of the setup, execution, and testing of this serverless function.